b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 1. by typing `using Some_pkg_name`
 2. by typing `import Some_pkg_name`

 Personally, I prefer the latter.
-Actually, I use it in the form `import Some_pkg_name as abbreviated_pkg_name` (you will see why in a moment).
+Actually, I use it in the form `import Some_pkg_name as Abbreviated_pkg_name` (you will see why in a moment).

 Let's see how it works.
 Remember the `getSum` and `getAvg` functions that we wrote ourselves.
 Well, Julia got build-in [sum](https://docs.julialang.org/en/v1/base/collections/#Base.sum) and [Statistics](https://docs.julialang.org/en/v1/stdlib/Statistics/) package got [mean](https://docs.julialang.org/en/v1/stdlib/Statistics/#Statistics.mean).
 To use it I type at the top of my file (it is a good practice to do so):